 7.2 Backhaul link discovery and measurements

-7.2.1 IAB-node initial access
+7.2.1 IAB-node initial access (Stage 1)

-An IAB node can follow the same initial access procedure as an UE, including cell search, SI acquisition, and random access, in order to initially set up a connection to a parent IAB-node or a IAB-donor.
-The SSB/CSI-RS based RRM measurement defined in Rel-15 NR is the starting point for IAB-node discovery and measurement.
+In case of SA deployments, initial IAB node discovery by the MT (Stage 1) follows the same Rel.15 initial access procedure as an UE, including cell search, SI acquisition, and random access, in order to initially set up a connection to a parent IAB-node or a IAB-donor.
+The SA Stage 1 initial access is based on SSBs available for access UEs without additional required specification support.
+How to support NSA Stage 1 initial access should be further studied.

-The inter IAB-node discovery procedure subject to half-duplex constraint and multi-hop topologies should be studied, including how to avoid conflicting SSB configurations among IAB-nodes, as well as the feasibility of CSI-RS based IAB-node discovery.
 When considering the cell ID used by a given IAB-node, two cases can be further studied:

 Case 1: IAB-donor and IAB-node share the same cell ID